The real questions Malaysians ask about legacy and Kervis is who behind it all

 FAQ 4

 Question: Is this only for the “super-rich” in KL?
-I’m just a small business owner—does the Dr Kervis approach even apply to someone like me?
+I’m just a small business owner—does the Dr Kervis approach apply to someone like me?

 — Image sourced from the internet